-System sales contracts
+System supply contracts

 Once a contract is sufficiently advanced and the outcome of the contract can be measured reliably, contract revenue, costs and profits are recognized over the period of the contract by reference to the stage of completion of each contract.
 Revenue is recognized over the period as the Company's performance does not create an asset with an alternative use to the Company and the Company has an enforceable right to payment for performance completed to date.
 The stage of completion of a contract is determined by internal estimates, with reference to the proportion of work performed and timeline to complete each phase.
 Revenue is recognized in proportion to the total costs expected on the contract.
 Prior to this recognition, stage receipts from customers are recorded in the statement of financial position as a contract liability.
 If contract costs are expected to exceed contract revenue, the expected loss is recognized immediately in the statement of operations.
 Contract revenue includes an assessment of the amounts agreed in the contract, plus or less any variations in contract work and claims to the extent that they are approved and can be measured reliably.
-Once revenue has started to be recognized in revenue are in excess of amounts invoiced an asset is recognized.
+Once revenue has started to be recognized on an individual contract, the Company reports the position for each contract as either an asset or a liability.
+In instances where amounts recognized in revenue are in excess of amounts invoiced an asset is recognized.
 Similarly, a liability is recognized where billings to date exceed revenue recognized.
-The carrying amount of system sales contracts and revenue recognized from system sales contracts.
+The carrying amount of system supply contracts and revenue recognized from system supply contracts reflect management's best estimate about each contract's outcome and stage of completion but are subject to estimation uncertainty.

-Aftercare services and spare part sales
+Services and spare part sales

 The Company generates additional revenue from after-sales service and maintenance, and sale of spare parts.
-Aftercare services revenue is recognized on a straight-line basis over the term of the maintenance or service agreement.
+Services revenue is recognized on a straight-line basis over the term of the maintenance or service agreement.
 Spare parts sales revenue is recognized when the risks and rewards of ownership have transferred to the customers.